martineberlein/avicenna/README.md

 pip install avicenna
 ```

-Now, the avicenna command should be available on the command line within the virtual environment.

 ### Development and Testing

-For development, we recommend using Avicenna inside a virtual environment (virtualenv).
+For development and testing, we recommend using Avicenna inside a virtual environment (virtualenv).
-By thing the following steps in a standard shell (bash), one can run the Avicenna tests:
+By doing the following steps in a standard shell (bash), one can run the Avicenna tests:

 ```
 git clone https://github.com/martineberlein/avicenna.git